SMVDGroup/SCORCH/README.md

 # Output

 Scores are output in `.csv` format.
-For example, scoring a single ligand `.pdbqt` file with 10 docked poses on a single receptor, using the `-return_pose_scores` flag, yielded the following output.
+For example, scoring a single ligand `.pdbqt` file with 10 docked poses on a single receptor, using the `--return_pose_scores` flag, yielded the following output.
 Note that the output of SCORCH includes a measure of the prediction certainty.

 |Receptor      |Ligand        |SCORCH_pose_score|SCORCH_certainty|Ligand_ID|SCORCH_score|best_pose|
 |--------------|--------------|-----------------|----------------|---------|------------|---------|